 Financial Statement Audit Sample Clauses

 Financial Statement Audit.
-If, during its fiscal year, Grantee expends less than $750,000 in federal pass-through funds from State Grants, Grantee must follow all of the audit requirements in Paragraphs 15.3(c)(i)-(v), above.
+If, during its fiscal year, Grantee expends less than $750,000 in Federal Awards and state Awards, singularly or in any combination, from all sources, Grantee must follow all of the audit requirements in Paragraphs 15.3(c)(i)-(v), above.

 Financial Statement Audit.
 If Grantee expends less than $750,000 in Federal Awards during its fiscal year and is not subject to the audit requirements in 15.2, but receives between $300,000 and $499,999 in Federal and State Awards combined, Grantee must have a financial statement audit conducted in accordance with Generally Accepted Auditing Standards(GAAS); if Grantee expends between $500,000 and $749,999 in Federal and State awards combined, Grantee must have a financial statement audit conducted in accordance with Generally Accepted Government Auditing Standards (GAGAS).
 Grantee shall submit these financial statement audit reports to Grantor either within (i) 30 calendar days after receipt of the auditor’s report(s) or (ii) 180 calendar days after the end of the audit period, whichever is earlier.